Mehvix/notes/hugo/content/docs/anthro-c12ac/index.md

         - Most of the time fires aren't severe enough to scare deeply enough and if they do scar, it's feint
         - Only 5% of trees sampled scarred in Sierra Nevada
     - Fire scars have a finite lifespan (tree lifespan)
+    - Paints picture only of a certain plant in the landscape

 ## Fire History Study Sierra Nevada